saif-abdelrazek/saif-abdelrazek/README.md

 <h2 align="center">Hi 👋!
 My name is Saif Abdelrazek (A8K) and I'm a fullstack developer from Egypt</h2>
+<p align="center">High‑schooler and full‑stack developer from Egypt building modern web apps, APIs, and tools.
+Active in open‑source and passionate about turning ideas into real impact.</p>

 <h3 align="center">Technologies:</h3>
 <div align="center">